HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     set VOLUME_DIR=myCustomStore
     ```

-    !!!warning "Windows Note"
+!!! warning "Windows Note"
     Do not enclose the VOLUME_DIR value in quotes on Windows systems.

-**Step 6.
-Set volume permissions**
+**Step 6: Set volume permissions**

 === "Linux and Apple macOS"
     ```bash